jaredthirsk/JTForks.MiscUtil/README.md

 # MiscUtil
-A quick port of MiscUtil to .NET Core.
+A quick partial port of Jon Skeet's MiscUtil to .NET Core.
 MiscUtil home: http://www.yoda.arachsys.com/csharp/miscutil/

 ## Status

-Some files are not ported yet, and may never be (PR's welcome.)
+Most is ported, while some files are not ported yet, and may never be (PRs welcome.)

 Places that need work are disabled with #if TOPORT ... #endif.